Nancy Metcalf: Career

 She started playing professionally in Puerto Rico in 2002, playing two years with Indias de Mayagüez and being elected MVP for the 2002 season, and Best Scorer and Spiker in both 2002 and 2003 seasons.

 In 2002, she earned a silver medal at the World Championships in Germany and the bronze medal at the 2003 World Grand Prix.

 She won the gold medal at the 2003 NORCECA Championship in Santo Domingo, qualifying for the 2003 World Cup.
 At the 2003 World Cup, her team took a berth for the 2004 Summer Olympic Games in Athens, Greece.

 In 2004, she played professionally for Despar Sirio Perugia in Italy.
 She won the silver medal at the 2004 edition of the Montreux Volley Masters.

 The next year, Metcalf participated in the Pan-American Cup, ending up in 4th place and taking home the "Best Scorer" award.
 Later that season, she was awarded "Most Valuable Player" at the NORCECA Championship won by her national team.
 Metcalf returned to the Indias de Mayagüez for the semifinal round of the 2005 season.
 Later that year, she signed with Arzano Volley in Italy for the 2005–2006 season, but transferred to the Turkish club Eczacıbaşı Zentiva due to Arzano's financial problems.

 Metcalf spent the 2006–2007 season with the Spanish club Grupo 2002 Murcia winning the "Copa de la Reina", Spanish Supercopa, Spanish Superliga (Superliga Femenina de Voleibol), and the CEV Top Teams Cup.

-Metcalf then returned to Turkey, playing for Eczacıbaşı Zentiva from 2007–2009.
+Metcalf then returned to Turkey, playing for Eczacıbaşı Zentiva from 2007 to 2009.
 She was selected to the 2008 All Star Game, and awarded with her team Runner-Up from the Turkish League Championship, losing to Fenerbahçe Acıbadem in the final game.

 Her team finished fourth at the 2009 NORCECA Championship, but she took the "Best Spiker" honor.

 She played the 2009–2010 season with Minas Tênis Clube in Brazil.
-From 2010–2013, Metcalf played in Azerbaijan, with the clubs Lokomotiv Baku and Igtisadchi Baku.
+From 2010 to 2013, Metcalf played in Azerbaijan, with the clubs Lokomotiv Baku and Igtisadchi Baku.
 Metcalf played her final season with the Ageo Medics in 2013–2014.